 Treaty Visas Lawyer in Ft.
 Lauderdale

 According to U.S. Immigration laws, certain citizens from countries who have a treaty of commerce with the United States are eligible for the E-1 Treaty Trader visa, the E-2 treaty visa, and the TN (NAFTA) visa.
 These are nonimmigrant visas that allow foreigners to enter the U.S. without having to invest a lot of money and capital into a business.
-If you are unsure if your country has a treaty of commerce and navigation with the U.S. then check the official list here.
+If you are unsure if your country has a treaty of commerce and navigation with the U.S. reach out to our treat visa attorneys.

 Why Choose Our Treaty Visa Attorney?

 - Well over a 1,000 immigration cases handled